 By far the least common electric car, fuel-cell electric vehicles (FCEVs) get their power from the chemical reaction between hydrogen and oxygen — with water vapor as the only byproduct.
-They don’t need to be plugged in, and you’ll get a superior range of 300 or more miles on a full tank, according to CNBC.
+They don’t need to be plugged in, and can get a superior range of 450 or more km on a full tank.

 But FCEVs haven’t taken off nationally because of one main problem: There aren’t many places to fill up a car that runs on hydrogen.
-As of November 2019, California is the only state that has hydrogen fuel stations available.
+As of September 2021, Quebec City, Vancouver and Victoria are the only cities in Canada that have hydrogen fuel stations available.

-However, Toyota and Honda have teamed up to start expanding access to more Americans.
+However, the Government of Canada has recently announced that they plan to contribute funding to install more hydrogen stations.
 With a short refueling time comparable to gas cars and no greenhouse gas emissions, many automakers suspect hydrogen fuel-cell vehicles may be the car of the future.
-For now, these vehicles are only available in the Golden State.
+For now, these vehicles are only drivable in a few Canadian cities.

-How long does it take to charge a BEV or PHEV?
+How long does it take to charge an electric or hybrid vehicle?

-It can take anywhere from 30 minutes to over eight hours to charge your electric vehicle (EV) — it all depends on the level of your car charger.
+It can take anywhere from 30 minutes to over 8 hours to charge your electric vehicle (EV) — it all depends on the level of your car charger.

 - Level 2 — these specialized chargers provide power at 240 volts.
 They take about four hours to charge an EV and are typically available at workplaces and public charging stations.